 As with any probability distribution, the normal distribution describes how the values of a variable are distributed.
 It is the most important probability distribution in statistics because it accurately describes the distribution of values for many natural phenomena.
 Characteristics that are the sum of many independent processes frequently follow normal distributions.
 For example, heights, blood pressure, measurement error, and IQ scores follow the normal distribution.

-In this blog post, you’ll learn how to use the normal distribution, its parameters, and how to calculate Z-scores to standardize your data and find probabilities.
+In this blog post, learn how to use the normal distribution, about its parameters, the Empirical Rule, and how to calculate Z-scores to standardize your data and find probabilities.

 Example of Normally Distributed Data: Heights

 Height data are normally distributed.
 The distribution in this example fits real data that I collected from 14-year-old girls during a study.
 The graph below displays the probability distribution function for this normal distribution.
 Learn more about Probability Density Functions.

 As you can see, the distribution of heights follows the typical bell curve pattern for all normal distributions.
 Most girls are close to the average (1.512 meters).
 Small differences between an individual’s height and the mean occur more frequently than substantial deviations from the mean.
 The standard deviation is 0.0741m, which indicates the typical distance that individual girls tend to fall from mean height.

 The distribution is symmetric.
 The number of girls shorter than average equals the number of girls taller than average.
 In both tails of the distribution, extremely short girls occur as infrequently as extremely tall girls.